 1927 - A detail of the entrance taken from the Mott Studios photo.

-1927 - A view of the forecourt from the west.
-The original boxoffice is beyond the entrance doors, just to the left of the palm tree.
+1927 - A view across the entrance doors.
+The original boxoffice is beyond the doors, just to the left of the palm tree.
 It's a Mott Studios photo from the California State Library collection.

 1927 - An usherette points to a sign for the theatre's opening attraction "King of Kings."
 The film opened May 18, 1927.
 Thanks to Ken McIntyre for finding the photo -- he had it as a post on the private Facebook group Photos of Los Angeles.
 You can also find the photo in the wonderful McAvoy/Bruce Torrence Historic Hollywood Photographs collection.